acryptos/docs-thegreatwave/artists.md

 The Web3/NFT space can be overwhelming.
 We want to cut through the noise and help artists navigate this space, by building more opportunities for interactive, two-way artist/fan relationships that incentivises long-term fan rewards.

 We are currently open for artist submissions.
-Join our Telegram chat and drop us a message.